2025 Ohio Education

 Ohio students college enrollment rates

-Ohio students college completion rates chart
+Ohio students college completion rates bar chart

-Source: Calculations based on Ohio DEW downloadable files titled “District and Building College Readiness” (2022-23).
-Note: The chart displays the percent of the high school class of 2016 (including non-graduates) who earned at least an associate degree within six years of high school at an Ohio or non-Ohio college or university.
+Source: Calculations based on Ohio DEW downloadable files titled “District and Building College Readiness” (2023-24).
+Note: The chart displays the percent of the high school class of 2017 (including non-graduates) who earned at least an associate degree within six years of high school at an Ohio or non-Ohio college or university.
 The typology averages are weighted by the number of students in this class in each district, charter, or STEM school.

 Ohio college enrollment

 Source: Ohio DEW downloadable files titled (depending on year) “State College Readiness Data” and “State Prepared for Success.”
-Note: DEW has not yet reported college enrollment data for the classes of 2021 and beyond, nor completion data for the classes of 2017 and beyond.
+Note: DEW has not yet reported college enrollment data for the classes of 2022 and beyond, nor completion data for the classes of 2018 and beyond.

 Ohio’s